wertzui/HAL/README.md

     public ActionResult<Resource> GetList(
             // The SwaggerIgnore attribute and all parameters beside the options are just here to give you a nice swagger experience.
             // If you do not need that, you can remove everything except the options parameter.
+            // If you are using RESTworld, you can also remove everything except the options parameter, because there is a custom Swagger filter for that.
             [SwaggerIgnore] ODataQueryOptions<TEntity> options,
             [FromQuery(Name = "$filter")] string? filter = default,
             [FromQuery(Name = "$orderby")] string? orderby = default,